 Often associated with large, luxury homes, walk-in closets are usually considered a “nice to have” and not a “need to have”.
 But in recent years they’ve become more popular and they’re starting to appear more frequently in homes of many different sizes.
 If you’re lucky enough to have one of these spacious closets in your home make sure you’re using it to its full potential.

-Obviously the most important thing to consider in a walk in closet is smart use of space.
+Obviously, the most important thing to consider in a walk-in closet is a smart use of space.
 Plan the layout to include drawers with organizers, cabinets, shelving, areas for hanging long and short garments, shoe storage and a place for accessories.
 Do an inventory of your items beforehand so you know exactly what you need to store.
 Consider working with a closet designer who can make sense of it all.
-The designers at California Closets for example, will measure your space, take an inventory of your belongings and collaborate with you to create the best design for your home and lifestyle.
+The designers at California Closets, for example, will measure your space, take an inventory of your belongings and collaborate with you to create the best design for your home and lifestyle.

 If you have the luxury of space a center island is worth serious consideration.
 Not only does it provide extra storage space, but it provides a surface to place commonly used items.
 If you decide to do this make sure you’ve got about 30″ or more space around it to create comfortable walkways.

 A walk-in closet needs ambient, task and often accent lighting.
 Not only does it increase the functionality of the space, but it can really enhance the aesthetic of the room and draw attention to certain items.
 From accent lights over display shelves to lighted shoe closets, the right lighting can give your closet a boutique-type feel.
 And don’t be afraid to have a little fun with the design.
 Statement lights can create some serious wow factor and help set the mood of the room.